 So long as all created beings acknowledged the allegiance of love, there was perfect harmony throughout the universe of God.
-It was the joy of the heavenly host to fulfil the purpose of their Creator.
+It was the joy of the heavenly host to fulfill the purpose of their Creator.
 They delighted in reflecting His glory and showing forth His praise.
-And while love to God was supreme love for one another was confiding and unselfish.
+And while love to God was supreme, love for one another was confiding and unselfish.
 There was no note of discord to mar the celestial harmonies.1

 Man was originally endowed with noble powers and a well-balanced mind.
 He was perfect in his being, and in harmony with God.
 His thoughts were pure, his aims holy.
 But through disobedience, his powers were perverted, and selfishness took the place of love.
 His nature became so weakened through transgression that it was impossible for him, in his own strength, to resist the power of evil.
-He was made captive by Satan, and would have remained so forever had not God specially interposed.2

-Satan led men to conceive of God as a being whose chief attribute is stern justice - one who is a severe judge, a harsh, exacting creditor.
-He pictured the Creator as a being who is watching with jealous eye to discern the errors and mistakes of men, that He may visit judgements upon them.3
+He was made captive by Satan, and would have remained so forever had not God specially interposed.2 being whose chief attribute is stern justice-one who is a severe judge, a harsh, exacting creditor.
+He pictured the Creator as a being who is watching with jealous eye to discern the errors and mistakes of men, that He may visit judgments upon them.3